Los Angeles Travel Guide

 West Hollywood (WeHo)

 Walkable strip of Sunset Blvd.
 Great nightlife and dining.
-Boutique hotels.
-LGBTQ+ friendly, vibrant, energetic.
+LGBTQ+ friendly, vibrant.

 Best for: Nightlife, dining scene, repeat visitors